Exhibition: 9th -27th of October 2019

-SOHO in Ottakring will be showing the positions of the four artists Karolina Breguła, Miklós Erhardt, Lena Lapschina and Hansel Sato in the Alte Kino of the Sandleitenhof from 8 to 27 October 2019 in the exhibition “Free opinion in times of populism”.
+SOHO in Ottakring will be showing the positions of the four artists Karolina Breguła, Miklós Erhardt, Lena Lapschina and Hansel Sato in the Alte Kino of the Sandleitenhof from 9th to 27th of October 2019 in the exhibition “Free opinion in times of populism”.

 The Polish-born artist Karolina Breguła and the Hungarian artist Miklós Erhardt will present their work in the context of the political situation in neighboring Poland and Hungary.